-Questioning whether your diamond is real or fake?
+Questioning whether your gemstone is a real diamond or a fake diamond?
 You may have been gifted or have inherited a stone and not know how it was acquired.
-If you are unsure, try our three easy tests you can carry out at home to ve...
+The reality is that many non precious gemstones can lo...

-How to Authenticate Tiffany JewelryOctober 5, 2017 - Jewelry Articles
+Authenticate Tiffany Jewelry in 8 StepsOctober 5, 2017 - Jewelry Articles

 While many of them include pieces that feature a more traditional look, the company also produces some very creative contemporary jewelry.
 Whatever the aesthetic of the piece inside, a signature blue box from Tiffany always elicits a knowing smile from the recipient.

-But what if you buy elsewhere—in a pawn shop or from a friend of a friend?
+But what if you buy elsewhere: in a pawn shop or from a friend of a friend?
 How can you be sure that you are paying for the genuine article?
 How can you authenticate Tiffany jewelry?

-- Learn all you can about Tiffany’s works.
-Every piece of knowledge you have about the company—history, details about its craftsmanship, approximate dates on when a particular collection was created, etc.—can help protect you.
-Not only might it allow you to spot a fake, but simply sharing some of your expertise with the seller can make it clear that you are not someone to be messed with!
+1.Learn all you can about Tiffany’s works.
+This includes: history, details about its craftsmanship, approximate dates on when a particular collection was created, etc. Not only might it allow you to spot a fake, but simply sharing some of your expertise with the seller can make it clear that you are not someone to be messed with!

 Are there misspellings?
 Is the writing font in line with Tiffany’s?
 Does the date of purchase come before the collection was actually released?
-And, here again, just having the confidence to put the transaction on hold until you’re satisfied with the paperwork sends an important message.
+Have the confidence to put the transaction on hold until you’re satisfied with the paperwork.

-- Assess the quality of the stamps and the box.
+4. Assess the quality of the stamps and the box.
 If anything seems poorly executed, you may be looking at a fake.

-- Examine the font of the stamp.
+5. Examine the font of the stamp.
 Visit the Tiffany website and become familiar with the Tiffany font.
 You can even take a picture of the Tiffany logo on an authentic piece and pull out your phone to compare it to what’s being presented.
 However, keep in mind that vintage pieces will have different markings than contemporary items.

-- Check the quality of the workmanship.
+6. Check the quality of the workmanship.
 If it is not impeccable, you are not looking at a Tiffany piece.
 For example, links on chains should be soldered.
 If there is a visible gap, the item is a forgery.

-- Assess the quality of the clasp, if applicable.
+7. Assess the quality of the clasp, if applicable.
 If it appears inferior, that’s a red flag.

-What to Do If You are Offered a Fake Tiffany
+What If You are Offered Fake Tiffany

 Keep in mind that if you suspect a piece is counterfeit, the person who has offered it for sale may know that it is a fake, but they may not.
 Confronting them about it may elicit a glimmer of guilt, but it may also cause a genuine look of shock and embarrassment.